mulderp/gnucap_book/gnucap-getting-started.md

 To run a Gnucap analysis of an electrical circuit, you require a netlist.
 A netlist is a representation of a circuit and its different components such as voltage sources, resistors or transistors.

 Entering a simple netlist and running an analysis is a good start to learn some basic Gnucap commands.
 Commands can be entered either in interactive or batch simulation mode.
-If you prefer a GUI to work with a netlist, there exist Gnucap plugins that allow you to capture a netlist and run an analysis from with help of external programs such as [Qucs](http://qucs.sourceforge.net/) or [gEda](http://www.geda-project.org/).
+If you prefer a GUI to work with a netlist, there exist Gnucap plugins that allow you to capture a netlist and run an analysis with help of external programs such as [Qucs](http://qucs.sourceforge.net/) or [gEda](http://www.geda-project.org/).

-The purpose of this chapter however is to look at the most important commands for electrical simulations with the help of the interactive mode.
-This should give you a feeling on how to write a netlist (a schematic), add probes for an analysis, then run a simulation and capture its output.
+The purpose of this chapter however is to look at the most important commands for electrical simulations.
+After having read this chapter, you should have a feeling on how to write a netlist (a schematic), add probes for an analysis, then run a simulation and capture its output.

 Once you are able to load a netlist and start a simulation, the data from a simulation can be plotted with help of the plotting function or a plotting program.
+This will be discussed at the end of this chapter.

 ## Overview on Simulator Modes